microsoft/service-fabric/Architecture/README.md

 Finally, **we believe that it is easy to relax consistency guarantees to arrive at arguably correct weaker consistency models than trying to build consistent applications on a weaker platform**.
 To this effect, Service Fabric provides explicit extension points in its system operation to relax the consistency guarantees built into to enable building weaker-consistency applications.

-### Infrastructure concepts

-***Cluster***: A network-connected set of virtual or physical machines into which your microservices are deployed and managed.
-Clusters can scale to thousands of machines.

-***Node***: A machine or VM that's part of a cluster is called a node.
-Each node is assigned a node name (a string).
-Nodes have characteristics, such as placement properties.
-Each machine or VM has an auto-start Windows service, FabricHost.exe, that starts running upon boot and then starts two executables: Fabric.exe and FabricGateway.exe.
-These two executables make up the node.
-For testing scenarios, you can host multiple nodes on a single machine or VM by running multiple instances of Fabric.exe and FabricGateway.exe.

-### System services

-There are system services that are created in every cluster that provide the platform capabilities of Service Fabric.

-***Naming Service***: Each Service Fabric cluster has a Naming Service, which resolves service names to a location in the cluster.
-You manage the service names and properties, like an internet Domain Name System (DNS) for the cluster.
-Clients securely communicate with any node in the cluster by using the Naming Service to resolve a service name and its location.
-Applications move within the cluster.
-For example, this can be due to failures, resource balancing, or the resizing of the cluster.
-You can develop services and clients that resolve the current network location.
-Clients obtain the actual machine IP address and port where it's currently running.

-***Image Store Service***: Each Service Fabric cluster has an Image Store service where deployed, versioned application packages are kept.
-Copy an application package to the Image Store and then register the application type contained within that application package.
-After the application type is provisioned, you create a named application from it.
-You can unregister an application type from the Image Store service after all its named applications have been deleted.

-***Failover Manager Service***: Each Service Fabric cluster has a Failover Manager service that is responsible for the following actions:

-Performs functions related to high availability and consistency of services.
-Orchestrates application and cluster upgrades.
-Interacts with other system components.

-***Repair Manager Service***: This is an optional system service that allows repair actions to be performed on a cluster in a way that is safe, automatable, and transparent.
-Repair manager is used in:

-Performing Azure maintenance repairs on Silver and Gold durability Azure Service Fabric clusters.
-Carrying out repair actions for Patch Orchestration Application

 <a name="_explorer"></a>
 ## Service Fabric Subsystem Explorer (Maps top level Service Fabric services to the source code in this repo)